railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 You've been through a brisk, brief overview of the main functional areas of Open ERP.
 Some of these – a large proportion of the core modules – are treated in more detail in the following chapters.

-You can use the menu  *Administration > Modules Management > Modules > Uninstalled Modules*  to find the remaining modules that have been loaded into your installation but not yet installed in your database.
+You can use the menu :menuselection:`Administration --> Modules Management --> Modules --> Uninstalled Modules` to find the remaining modules that have been loaded into your installation but not yet installed in your database.
 Some modules have only minor side-effects to Open ERP (such as \ ``base_iban``\  ), some have quite extensive effects (such as the various charts of accounts), and some make fundamental additions (such as \ ``multi_company``\  ).

 But there are now more than three hundred modules available.
-If you've connected to the Internet, and if your \ ``addons``\   directory is writable as described at the beginning of this chapter, you can download new modules using the menu  *Administration > Modules Management > Update Modules List* .
+If you've connected to the Internet, and if your \ ``addons``\   directory is writable as described at the beginning of this chapter, you can download new modules using the menu :menuselection:`Administration --> Modules Management --> Update Modules List`.

 A brief description is available for each module, but the most thorough way of understanding their functionality is to install one and try it.
 So, pausing only to prepare another test database to try it out on, just download and install the modules that appear interesting.